-With this research coming to light, particularly through a cautionary LA Times article, many people started to question the supposed health benefits of this drink.
+With this research coming to light, mainly through a cautionary LA Times article, many people started to question the supposed health benefits of this drink.

 Fortunately, with just an hour of online research, I found how inconclusive this study really was.
 The LA Times article left out several important points, and as one would expect, bloggers quickly fanned the flame without bothering to stop and think about how the research was done and what it really tells us.

 Further, drinking scalding hot Mate (or any super hot liquid for that matter) is shown to damage the lining of the throat and increase cancer risk.
-Turns out that people in region of South America where the research study was done often enjoy Yerba Mate absurdly hot.
+It turns out that people in the region of South America where the research study was done often enjoy Yerba Mate absurdly hot.

-Even the author of the study being cited warned that it was probably not Yerba Mate that was at fault, but the methods of preparing and drinking it.
+Even the author of the cited study warned that it was probably not Yerba Mate that was at fault but the methods of preparing and drinking it.

-Did the people in study get cancer from Mate, or from smoking, alcohol or other dietary or health related risk factors?
+Did the people in the study get cancer from Mate or smoking, alcohol or other dietary or health-related risk factors?

 Does Yerba Mate cause cancer?